S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "frequencyBodyGyroscope-std()-Z"

--Mean and Std Dev of the magnitudes of the frequency domain variables above:
+- Mean and Std Dev of the magnitudes of the frequency domain variables above:

 "frequencyBodyAccelerometerMagnitude-mean()"